 Basketball, “The second religion of Lithuania”, attracts the largest crowds to arenas and TV screens.

 Lithuanian national team matches in the Championships are the most followed.
-There is a championship every year: biennal European championships (Eurobasket), and once every four years the World championship and the Olympic Games basketball tournament.
+There is a championship every year: biennial European championships (Eurobasket), and once every four years the World championship and the Olympic Games basketball tournament.
 With a few exceptions Lithuania managed to qualify to all of them in past 20 years so the nation is rarely left without these events that unify it every summer or early September.

 From autumn to spring the season of basketball clubs takes place.
 The two teams that are most followed are “Vilniaus Lietuvos rytas” and “Kauno Žalgiris”.
 These teams, representing two largest cities of Lithuania, are major rivals (at least their fans are) and they both play in multiple leagues: Lithuanian Basketball League (LKL), Baltic Basketball League (BBL).
-Depending on season, one or both of these teams also compete in Euroleague, the most prestigious league where the richest teams of many European nations fight for the title.
-Recently however, the duopoly of Lithuanian club baskeball has been joined by "Klaipėdos Neptūnas" team from the third largest city.
+Depending on the season, one or both of these teams also compete in Euroleague, the most prestigious league where the richest teams of many European nations fight for the title.
+Recently, however, the duopoly of Lithuanian club basketball has been joined by "Klaipėdos Neptūnas" team from the third largest city.